andreaira261/crowdfunding-excel-analysis/README.md

 # Crowdfunding Analysis

 ## Overview
-This assignment uses Microsoft Excel and covers aspects such as conditional formatting, column creation, pivot tables, stacked column charts, line graphs, written analysis, goal analysis, and statistical analysis for a database of 1,000 sample projects.
+This assignment explored a database of 1,000 sample projects on a crowdfunding platform to analyze patterns or trends associated with project success.
+Microsoft Excel was utilized for a range of tasks, including conditional formatting, column creation, pivot tables, stacked column charts, line graphs, and statistical analysis.
 It involves creating and analyzing various visualizations and presenting cohesive insights in a written report, including conclusions, dataset limitations, and suggestions.

 ## Languages/ Tools:
   - Mircosoft Excel